tomcur/SequenceRetentionExperiment/README.md

 # Sequence Retention Experiment
-This is a sequence retention experiment for the Psychopy experiment toolbox.
+This is a sequence retention experiment written for the Psychopy experimentation software.